 There are many late Victorian and early Edwardian books with Teneriffe Lace designs.
 All of them are, of course, based on different numbers of spokes and different sizes, and many that were published only gave pictures, leaving the reader to use her own knowledge to decide how to begin working.
-I have decided to try and adapt some of these roundels for use with the template that is part of the Teneriffe Lace Starter Kit.
+Please note- this shows our old Teneriffe template being used.
+This medallion can be worked on our new Teneriffe Lace Loom #1 or #2.

 This design, called "The Grecian Border" is adapted from Teneriffe Lace Designs & Instructions, Carl & Co, 1904Read more: How to - Teneriffe Lace Roundel: Grecian Border